 1. Adhere to Real Estate Sign Regulations

 Be mindful of sign restrictions from property-owner associations (POAs) and homeowner associations (HOAs).
 Many POAs and HOAs restrict the type of signs you use, like the number of open house signs or feather signs.
-You can scale back your open house signs inside of the community and still get the word out with conventional yard or sidewalk signs.
+You can scale back your open house signs in the community and still get the word out with conventional yard or sidewalk signs.

-2. Stand Out With Shapes & Colors
+2. Stand Out With Shapes

 3. Make Your Open House Sign Pop With Color